Pasokification: England (and national Westminster)

 In 2015, the national Labour Party elected Jeremy Corbyn as their leader.
 Corbyn's leadership has been characterized as more left-wing than that of his predecessors of the New Labour era.
-In 2017, Labour stalled their long decline by increasing their vote share for the first time since 2001, seemingly challenging the conception that a more radical leadership would be highly unsuccessful in elections.
+In the 2017 general election, Labour stalled their long decline by increasing their vote share for the first time since 2001 and achieving 40% of the vote, seemingly challenging the conception that a more radical leadership would be highly unsuccessful in elections.
 However, the 2019 general election resulted in a catastrophic defeat in which the governing Conservative Party — led by Boris Johnson — won many long-held Labour seats in the party's traditional English and Welsh heartlands (sometimes described as the 'Red Wall').
-Brexit and the unpopularity of Jeremy Corbyn were listed as reasons for the defeat in subsequent polling.
+Labour's policy for a second Brexit referendum and the unpopularity of Jeremy Corbyn were listed as reasons for the defeat in subsequent polling.

 Corbyn was succeeded as party leader in April 2020 by Keir Starmer.
 In May 2021, Starmer failed to improve on the party's fortunes in a 'bumper' set of local and devolved parliamentary elections (taking place due to Mayoral and local races being postponed due to COVID-19 in 2020).
 Among the failures was another loss in the 'Red Wall' Hartlepool by-election for the Westminster parliament to the Conservative candidate by nearly 7,000 votes.
 Hartlepool had previously been held by Labour under Corbyn twice in 2017 and 2019, considered low points for Labour.
 The Conservative victory has largely been attributed to large numbers of former Brexit Party and UKIP supporters switching to the Conservatives - rather than the 'successor' to the Brexit Party, the 'Reform' party - as well as many Labour supporters supporting third-party or independent candidates.

 Following a scandal known as 'Partygate' as well as a range of sleaze scandals, Boris Johnson stepped down as prime minister in 2022, marking the first UK government crisis of 2022.
 He was succeeded by Liz Truss who won out in a crowded field to succeed Johnson.
 Truss's libertarian economic policy set out in the September 2022 mini-budget was perceived to be quite radical.
 The budget was widely attributed as the cause for a subsequent significant rise in mortgage rates, and caused Liz Truss to leave her post after just 49 days in office.
 By this time, Labour had overtaken the Conservatives in polling quite dramatically, but this did not lead to an immediate election.